 Your dog should take a nurse to the bathroom if she has a lot of mats or tangle that she can not clean or if the dog objects to your bathroom and you have safety concerns.

-However, if your dog is dirty, you may need more frequent showers in the short term.
+However, if your dog is dirty you can clean dog without a bath, and you may need more frequent showers in the short term.
 Some dogs only need to bathe twice a year.
 Your veterinarian may recommend your baths more frequently for some skin conditions.